Timeframe picker

 (by 1d)

-The NQL query considers seven 1-day time buckets.
+The NQL query takes into account seven 1-day time buckets.
 The amount of data that the last 1-day bucket contains depends on the time that the user loads the dashboard.
 This means that for the last 7 days, the user can see anywhere from 6 days of data to 6 days 23 hours 59 minutes of data.

 The start of the day is defined by the timezone that the server is located in.